Is your cat destructive, loud, aggressive, overweight or just plain lazy? Try an interactive cat toy to keep your cat active and prevent boredom.

 Take Play-Time to the Next Level

-Some trial and error are involved in finding the right toy for your cat, but having a variety is a great way to keep your cat from getting bored of a game or toy.
+Some trial and error is involved in finding the right toy for your cat, but having a variety is a great way to keep your cat from getting bored with a game or toy.

 Some cats may be very specific about their toys, and others may play with just about anything.
 Through regular playtime, you will get to know the games and toys that your cat is most interested in, and you can incentivize those toys with catnip or treats.